 During the periods of lockdown in 2020 and 2021, Temple Sowerby CE Primary School provided a range of opportunities for remote learning.
-We were fortunate that, during both lockdowns, we were able to provide remote learning packs and Chromebook computers to all children from Year 2 upwards.
-This enabled staff to engage with children and set a range of online lessons each day through our Google Classroom learning platform.
+Throughout both lockdowns, we provided remote learning packs and Chromebook computers to all children from Year 2 upwards which enabled staff to engage with children and set a range of online lessons each day through our Google Classroom learning platform.
 Children in Class 1 were provided with a timetable of activities for each day, based on a range of remote learning activities and resources for children to complete by hand.

 As much as possible, the curriculum provided was similar to that provided in school – for example, in maths, we used White Rose Maths resources, where the objectives covered matched those that would have been covered in school.
 Similarly, in other subject areas, we mapped our current year’s curriculum against online resources, such as those provided by the Oak National Academy and the BBC.
 This allowed us to set remote learning tasks which are closely linked to what would be covered in school.